Emam96/cookie-stand/README.md

 # Day 2

 1. easier than yesterday, did not take a lot of time.
-2. The  contractor function is way much easier that the objects literal.
+2. The  contractor function is way much easier than the objects literal.
-3. 3 hours maybe
+3. 3 hours maybe.